BoZhangNuaa/GeoMoE/Readme.md

 ## News

 - `2025.09`：Create repository.
-- `2025.09`：Announced content related to object detection.
+- `2025.09`：Released the relevant content of object detection.
-- `2025.09`：Announced the relevant content of semantic segmentation.
+- `2025.09`：Released the relevant content of semantic segmentation.
+- `2025.09`：Released the relevant content of scene classification.
+- `2025.09`：Released the relevant code of pretraining.

 ## TodoList